What are the National Professional Recognition Awards for Leadership?

 Competence-based

 They don’t involve new learning and you won’t have to attend a course.
-You are simply required to show City & Guilds that you have sufficient experience of leadership and management to justify your award.
+You must demonstrate to City & Guilds that you have sufficient experience in leadership and management to justify your award.

 A PRA could help you progress more quickly in your career!